calculate mapmaking information from field notes, and draw and verify accuracy of topographical maps.

 Yes, I'm sure

-Mapping Technicians job description, Mapping Technicians salary, Mapping Technicians information, what is the job of a Mapping Technician like, pros and cons about Mapping Technicians, colleges and universities for Mapping Technicians, is Mapping Technicians the right career for me, Medium careers to get into, careers in Architecture and Engineering
+Mapping Technicians job description, Mapping Technicians salary, Mapping Technicians information, what is the job of a Mapping Technician like, pros and cons about Mapping Technicians, colleges and universities for Mapping Technicians, is Mapping Technicians the right career for me, careers in Architecture and Engineering

 Aerial Photograph Interpreter, Aerotriangulation Specialist, CAD Technician (Computer Aided Design Technician), Cartographic Aide, Cartographic Drafter, Cartographic Technician, Cartography/Mapping Technician, Drafting Technician, Draftsman, Field Map Technician